Getting Around Athens – Transportation Guide

 The city center is the best area to stay in Athens for first-time visitors.
 It’s packed with good hotels in every price range and most of the top historical sites in Athens.

-• Private Transfer – We recommend Welcome Pickups car service over taking a taxi as the easiest way to get from the airport to central Athens.
+• Private Transfer – We recommend Welcome Pickups car service over taking a taxi as an easy way to get from the airport to central Athens.
 It is similarly priced to a taxi, but their drivers will monitor your flight and meet you at the arrivals gate and are guaranteed to speak English.
 There’s also no waiting in the taxi queue or navigating the airport, and all rides are pre-booked and pre-paid.
 They have larger vehicles to accommodate groups of more than four, and child car seats are available by request.

 • Bus – If you’re arriving or departing at night then the bus is a good alternative to the metro as it runs 24/7.
 It has several advantages over the metro: the bus is the cheapest way between the airport and downtown and it has much more space than the metro for baggage.
 The one drawback to the bus is that during the day it has to deal with Athens traffic which can slow to a standstill.
 The bus can get from the airport to downtown in 40 minutes in light traffic but can take up to 1.5 hours in heavy traffic.
 The heaviest traffic times are 7:30am-9:30am and 4pm-6pm All airport bus numbers start with an “X”.
 In the daytime, buy your ticket before boarding and validate your ticket on board.
 Late at night, you’ll need to purchase your ticket from the driver on the bus.
 (Airport-Downtown Athens Bus Time Table)